Dragon Blade (film)

-Dragon Blade is a 2015 Chinese historical action film written and directed by Daniel Lee starring Jackie Chan.
-In the film, Chan plays Huo An, the commander of the Protection Squad of the Western Regions during the Han Dynasty.
-Dragon Blade was released in IMAX 3D on 19 February 2015, the first day of the Chinese New Year holiday period.
+Dragon Blade is a 2015 historical action film written and directed by Daniel Lee starring Jackie Chan.
+In the film, Chan plays Huo An, the commander of the Protection Squad of the Western Regions during the Han dynasty.
+A Chinese-Hong Kong co-production, Dragon Blade was released in IMAX 3D on 19 February 2015, the first day of the Chinese New Year holiday period.
 The film was released in the United States on 4 September 2015 by Lionsgate Premiere.
+It was met with generally mixed-to-negative reviews by critics, who praised its action scenes, cinematography and performances, but criticized its screenplay, story, editing and special effects.

 Plot

-In northwest China, 48 BC (50 BC in the English version), a security, customs and peacekeeping company under Han China's current government called Silk Road Protection Squad is committed to stopping battles, customs clearing and peacekeeping on the Silk Road.
-Huo An (Jackie Chan), the captain, successfully averts a battle between Indians and Xiongnu whilst he inadvertantly disgraces the Xiongnu woman warrior.
+In northwest China, a security, customs and peacekeeping company under Han China's current government called Silk Road Protection Squad is committed to stopping battles, customs clearing and peacekeeping on the Silk Road.
+Huo An (Jackie Chan), the captain, successfully averts a battle between Indians and Xiongnu whilst he inadvertently disgraces the Xiongnu woman warrior.
 The squad returns to their home city where Huo An's gentle wife Xiuqing (Mika Wang) serves as a schoolteacher for orphans of multiple ethnicities.
 One day, the Protection Squad's commanders uncover evidence that someone in the Squad is corrupt after soldiers found bribes among the corpses of enemies they neutralised.
-Suspecting Huo An and his squad to be the culprits, the commanders sentence then to construction work at the Wild Geese Gate, a ruined fortress located on the fringes of the Western regions, run by a Turkic auxiliary commander and housing workers, peasants, and prisoners of various nomadic groups tasked with rebuilding the fort.
+Suspecting Huo An and his squad to be the culprits, the commanders sentence them to construction work at the Wild Geese Gate, a ruined fortress located on the fringes of the Western regions, run by a Turkic auxiliary commander which houses workers, peasants, and prisoners of various nomadic groups tasked with rebuilding the fort.

-Not long after, Wild Geese Gate is threatened by an exhausted Roman legion, carrying with them a blind boy named Publius (Jozef Waite), youngest son of triumvir Marcus Licinius Crassus.
+Not long after, Wild Geese Gate is threatened by an exhausted Roman legion, carrying with them a blind boy named Publius (Jozef Waite), the youngest son of triumvir Marcus Licinius Crassus.
 The Wild Geese Gate commander tries to fight the Romans, only to be defeated.
-Huo An rides out to stop the Romans, leading to a duel between him and legionary commander Lucius (Cusack).
+Huo An rides out to stop the Romans, leading to a duel between him and legion commander Lucius (Cusack).
 The duel ends in a stalemate after discovering a coming sandstorm, and seeing Publius and some Roman soldiers collapse due to starvation.
 Huo An allows the Romans to enter the fortress and recover, despite the Wild Geese Gate commander's protests.
 The next day, the Romans help the workers in rebuilding the fortress using their superior engineering skills, boosting the morale and happiness of the inhabitants in the process.
-Huo An returns the favor by sending some of his men to assist Lucius's envoys in reaching the Parthian Empire.
+Huo An returns the favour by sending some of his men to assist Lucius' envoys in reaching the Parthian Empire.
 A celebration is later held and Huo An is made an honorary centurion by Publius himself.